mjordan/islandora_onthisday/README.md

 * displays a gallery of thumbnails at /onthisday for the objects it finds in Solr
 * provides a block that displays a random object from the list of those whose month and day match the current day's.
+* provides an RSS feed containing items corresponding to the current day's gallery.

 The module lets admins configure a list of fields to query in Solr for date information, but assumes that the date values are in YYYY-MM-DD format (which is a recommended format for dates in MODS, for example).